tamarstern/browsingHistory/README.md

  - `cd ../nodejs_server/ && npm install && node .;`
  - load ./chrome_extension/ as dev mode extension

-I did not implemented user data - did not have enough time due to personal reasons.
+I did not implemented  query by user id - did not have enough time due to personal reasons.
+User Id is stored in server and for each history record a different user Id will be generated